 Country music is still celebrated as one of the gems of music, and will forever be one of the most unique and iconic genres in the history of humankind.

 One of the most celebrated country music stage concerts of all time, the Grand Ole Opry was founded on November 28, 1925 by a gentleman named George D. Hay.
-The show started out as a one hour barn dance on WSM-AM, and it is surprisingly still going on even in 2020.
+The show started out as a one hour barn dance on WSM-AM, and it is surprisingly still going on now as you can see from the recent Grand Ole Opry schedule.
 It is credited as the longest running radio show in the history of the United States of America.
 It is currently owned and operated by the Opry Entertainment Group, which comes under a division of the Ryman Hospitality Properties Inc. There will be very few people disagreeing when it is said that The Grand Ole Opry is the prime reason why country music has the same respect and participants today as when it was most popular.

 Five years after it began, the show extended from 1 hour to 4 hours, and started hiring professionals.
 By then they were already broadcasting at fifty thousand watts.
 WSM soon made the program a Saturday Night event, making it a musical tradition in almost 30 states.
 In 1939, the Grand Ole Opry debuted nationally on NBC Radio.
 Four years after their national debut, the Grand Ole Opry moved to their current permanent home, the Ryman Auditorium in Nashville, Tennessee.
 Very soon, due to the influence of the Grand Ole Opry, Nashville came to be known as ‘The Country Music Capital’ of America, and earned itself a plaque